bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 +

-* Please contact us if you need help with setting up a correlation
+Please contact us if you need assistance in establishing a correlation between methods.

 +

-One of the official methods is microscopic measuring using a fluorescent (electronic) microscope.
-But although Bactester’s mechanism is quite similar, it is currently used only as a self-inspection device for the purpose of rapid detection.
+One of the official methods for bacterial measurement is microscopic analysis using a fluorescent (electronic) microscope.
+While BACTESTER operates on a similar principle, it is currently intended only for self-inspection purposes to enable rapid detection.

-* The measurement principle of Bactester is based on the 18th revised Japanese Pharmacy Law ‘Rapid measurement method of bacteria counts by fluorescent staining’.
+The measurement principle of BACTESTER is based on the “Rapid measurement method of bacteria counts by fluorescent staining” as defined in the 18th revised Japanese Pharmacy Law.

 Is it possible to determine the bacteria type?
 (Is Bactester able to recognize the type of bacteria?)